-FY2016 Payment Amounts for FHAP Complaint Processing
+FY2017 Payment Amounts for FHAP Complaint Processing

 Effective Conciliation: \$3,100

 Cause or no cause: \$2,800

 Post-cause enforcement action supplemental payments:

 • Administrative Hearing held: \$5,000

 • Civil Action filed: \$8,000

 Administrative Closures: \$1,400

 Withdrawals with Resolution: \$1,400

-Effective Conciliation - an "effective" conciliation is one that provides relief for the complainants(s) and public interest relief.
+\Effective Conciliation - an "effective" conciliation is one that provides both substantive individual relief for the complainant and meaningful public interest relief.
+Substantive individual relief includes both monetary relief and other affirmative relief required to make the complainant whole (e.g., approval or restoration of a housing opportunity, approval of a reasonable accommodation or reasonable modification request).
+The monetary relief afforded to the complainant should not be de minimis; it should compensate the complainant(s) for the harm alleged and be commensurate with relief obtained in other similar cases.

 For purposes of determining whether a conciliation warrants the higher payment, public interest relief can take a variety of forms depending on the circumstances of a given complaint.
-Generally, it means the conciliation agreement contains certain requirements such as implementation of nondiscriminatory policies, changes to existing policies and practices, attendance at fair housing training, or other action that provides remediation or relief for individuals other than a complainant(s).
-Public interest relief may also encompass prospective relief such as agreeing to ongoing testing to assure compliance, relief for additional victims not identified in complaints, or other affirmative relief that protects the public interest, etc. Public interest relief does not include individual complainant relief or recognition of past policy changes not achieved as a result of conciliation.
-Reporting and monitoring provisions, which should be included in virtually all conciliation agreements, do not constitute public interest relief.
-A conciliation that fails to provide public interest relief will be reimbursed at the Full Investigation amount of \$2,800.00.
+Generally, it means the conciliation agreement contains certain requirements such as implementation of nondiscriminatory policies; changes to existing policies and practices; attendance at fair housing training; and/or other action that provides remediation or relief for individuals other than a complainant(s).
+Public interest relief may also encompass prospective relief such as agreeing to ongoing testing to assure compliance; relief for additional victims not identified in complaints; agreeing to make changes in policies at all of a respondent's properties (not just the subject property); participation in education and outreach activities; and/or other affirmative relief that protects the public interest.

+A pattern of requiring only fair housing training is not meaningful public interest relief.
+In deciding whether the higher payment is warranted, HUD monitors will consider in every case whether other reasonable, appropriate forms of public interest should have been considered.
+Additionally, public interest relief cannot be meaningful or effective unless reporting and recordkeeping provisions are included to ensure that all required actions are completed.
+A conciliation that fails to provide substantive individual relief and public interest relief will be reimbursed at the Full Investigation amount of \$2,800.00.